 Prepare a medium (500 F to 600 F) gas or charcoal grill fire.
 Remove tri-tip steak from marinade and discard the marinade.
 Place steak on the preheated hot grill.

-Cook for 12 to 15 minutes, turning a few times during the cooking process to get an even sear, including holding the sides against the grill for a few minutes to make sure all surfaces are seared.
+Cook for 12 to 15 minutes, turning once or twice during the cooking process to get an even sear, including holding the sides against the grill for a few minutes to make sure all surfaces are seared.
 Remove steak once it has reached the desired temperature.

 Rest steak for 5 to 10 minutes.
 Make sure to tent with aluminum foil if the rest time is longer than 5 minutes or if you are waiting for other items to come off the grill so the meat does not become cold.

 Slice tri-tip against the grain in thin pieces and serve with your favorite sides.